felipe1297/SQL-Analyzer/README.md

 ## Acknowledgments
 This project was developed as part of the Systems and Computer Engineering program at the National University of Colombia - Bogotá Campus (Universidad Nacional de Colombia - Sede Bogotá).
 The knowledge and skills used to create this tool were acquired through the coursework and guidance provided in the program.

+Special thanks to **Professor PhD Felipe Restrepo Calle** for his invaluable guidance and support throughout the course.

 ## Authors
 - **Felipe Esteban Riaño Pineda**